Josh Jones (safety)

-Josh Jones (born September 20, 1994) is an American football safety for the Seattle Seahawks of the National Football League (NFL).
-He played college football at NC State, and was selected by the Green Bay Packers in the second round of the 2017 NFL Draft.
+Josh Jones (born September 20, 1994) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the NC State Wolfpack, and was selected by the Green Bay Packers in the second round of the 2017 NFL draft.
 He has also played for the Dallas Cowboys and Jacksonville Jaguars.

-Early years
+Early life

-Jones attended Southfield High School in Southfield, Michigan for his freshman and sophomore years and then spent 11th and 12th grade at Walled Lake Western High School in Walled Lake, Michigan.
+Jones attended Southfield High School in Southfield, Michigan, for his freshman and sophomore years and then spent 11th and 12th grade at Walled Lake Western High School in Walled Lake, Michigan.
 He played defensive back and running back.
-He committed to NC State University to play college football.
+He committed to North Carolina State University to play college football.

 College career

 Jones played at NC State from 2013 to 2016.
 After redshirting in 2013, Jones saw his first action in 2014 and had 56 tackles and four interceptions.
 As a sophomore, he had 64 tackles and one interception.
 As a junior, he led the team with 109 tackles and three interceptions.
-Jones entered the 2017 NFL Draft after his junior season.
+Jones entered the 2017 NFL draft after his junior season.

 Professional career

+Pre-draft

 Scouts and representatives from 22 NFL teams attended North Carolina State's Pro Day to scout Jones, Matthew Dayes, Jack Tocho, and nine others.
 He completed the short shuttle, three-cone, and positional drills.
 At the NFL combine, Jones completed all the combine drills except short shuttle and three-cone.
 Jones attended private workouts and visits for ten different NFL teams, including the Chicago Bears, Miami Dolphins, New York Jets, Carolina Panthers, Oakland Raiders, Washington Redskins, Baltimore Ravens, Pittsburgh Steelers, Houston Texans, and Minnesota Vikings.
 NFL draft experts and analysts projected him to be a second round pick.
 He was ranked the third best strong safety prospect available in the draft by NFLDraftScout.com, the sixth best safety by ESPN, the seventh best safety by Sports Illustrated.